broadinstitute/fiabftw/1.0/USAGE.md

 * IAM Service (Sam) - `https://sam-fiab.$DOMAIN:29443`
 * Notebooks Service (Leonardo) - `https://leonardo-fiab.$DOMAIN:30443`

+Most services consist of an application container, a proxy container which HTTP/HTTPS traffic is routed through, and containers for any dependent databases or directories.
 See the diagram below for a more detailed look at the container architecture.

 ![Alt text](./screenshots/fiab-internal-infrastructure.png "Enable DwD")